about Science Fiction films or Film in general, it's hard to dispute

 joined together via keyed gluing surfaces.

 challenge is in handling all those metal parts.
-Most are very delicate
+Most are delicate and

-and will need to be handled carefully.
-The framework of the #2 ring is
+and all will need to be handled carefully.
+The framework of the #2 ring

-designed so that the long pieces fit through notches on the frame pieces
+designed so that the long pieces fit through notches and slots in the

 instructions and the scale drawings should simplify the assembly.